webmakaka/TinyHouse-A-Fullstack-React-Masterclass-with-TypeScript-and-GraphQL/Readme.md

 ## How to run apps

-I am working in ubuntu linux 18.04.
+I am working in ubuntu 20.04.1 LTS

 Docker, Minikube, Kubectl, Skaffold should be installed.